 But for tens of thousands of Iraqis who have risked their lives in the service of America, it continues at a perilous clip.
 They continue to receive death threats from militants who view them as traitors.
 Some have been assassinated since our withdrawal.

 Sadly, the current policy of the United States towards these is simple: submit your application and wait.
 If you can survive for two years (the current amount of time an Iraqi must wait for their first interview to be scheduled), we might consider resettling you.

 Even worse, the Afghans who stood beside us for the past decade are now coming up against the unmoving bureaucracy of the U.S. Government, which is only processing a small number of cases each month.

-The List Project has helped nearly 2,00 U.S.-affiliated Iraqis make it to safety over the years, but our work continues.
-We continue to rely on small donors for operational support: please consider a small donation if you’re able.
+The List Project has helped over 2,000 U.S.-affiliated Iraqis make it to safety over the years, but our work continues.

-On September 3, 2013, Scribner published “To Be a Friend is Fatal: the Fight to Save the Iraqis America Left Behind,” Kirk W. Johnson’s memoir about the List Project’s seven-year long struggle to protect thousands of Iraqis on the list.
+“To Be a Friend is Fatal: the Fight to Save the Iraqis America Left Behind” is Kirk W. Johnson’s memoir about the List Project’s seven-year long struggle to protect thousands of Iraqis on the list.
 The book centers around the lives of four Iraqis who stepped forward to help the United States, following them as they flee from Iraq and come up against the labyrinthine bureaucracy of the U.S. refugee resettlement program.